Look After Your Teeth and Prevent Dental Decay

 4. Whole Grains

 Whole grains deserve a special mention because not only are they high in fiber, but they also provide B vitamins, iron and magnesium; all essential minerals for oral health.
 Whole grain foods such as brown rice and whole-grain cereals and pasta can easily be added to your diet.
 Use them instead of more refined versions and your teeth will benefit as a result of the improved nutritional input.

 Sources of Further Information

-More information about maintaining good dental health can be found at the following websites.
+More information about maintaining good dental health can be found bu contacting the following organizations.